Shawn Lin, MD from the AAO annual meeting 2024 discusses how to get the dropfree method in your practice.

 Optic neuropathy

 Monitor eyes for IOP until the depot is no longer substantially visible.
-We have found (Shorstein, Ophthalmology 2024; Kalina, Arch Oph 1969) that once the depot is no longer substantially visible on external exam, the risk of IOP rise from the injection itself is no longer significant.
+We have found that once the depot is no longer substantially visible on external exam, the risk of IOP rise from the injection itself is no longer significant.

-Patients should be followed postoperatively until the steroid depot is no longer substantially visible.
-Injecting 4 mg of Triamcinolone 10 mg/mL generally produces deposits that are no longer visible between 6-8 weeks, though there is some variability between patients.
+Patients may be optimally followed postoperatively until the steroid depot is no longer substantially visible when first adopting this technique.
+Injecting 4 mg of Triamcinolone 10 mg/mL generally produces deposits that are no longer visible after 6-8 weeks, though there is some variability between patients.

 Rarely, topical antihypertensive medications may be indicated to lower IOP until the depot is no longer visible.
 Excising the depot (at the slit lamp with topical anesthesia) normally results in IOP returning to baseline in 1 to 7 days.